hashicorp/terraform-provider-azurerm/website/docs/d/oracle_autonomous_database_regular.html.markdown

 * `in_memory_area_in_gbs` - The area assigned to In-Memory tables in Autonomous Database.

-* `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.
+* `auto_scaling_enabled` - Indicates if auto scaling is enabled for the Autonomous Database CPU core count.

-* `is_auto_scaling_for_storage_enabled` - Indicates if auto scaling is enabled for the Autonomous Database storage.
+* `auto_scaling_for_storage_enabled` - Indicates if auto scaling is enabled for the Autonomous Database storage.

-* `is_local_data_guard_enabled` - Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
+* `local_data_guard_enabled` - Indicates whether the Autonomous Database has local (in-region) Data Guard enabled.
 Not applicable to cross-region Autonomous Data Guard associations, or to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.

-* `is_mtls_connection_required` - Specifies if the Autonomous Database requires mTLS connections.
+* `mtls_connection_required` - Specifies if the Autonomous Database requires mTLS connections.

-* `is_preview` - Indicates if the Autonomous Database version is a preview version.
+* `preview` - Indicates if the Autonomous Database version is a preview version.

-* `is_preview_version_with_service_terms_accepted` - Indicates if the Autonomous Database version is a preview version with service terms accepted.
+* `preview_version_with_service_terms_accepted` - Indicates if the Autonomous Database version is a preview version with service terms accepted.

-* `is_remote_data_guard_enabled` - Indicates whether the Autonomous Database has Cross Region Data Guard enabled.
+* `remote_data_guard_enabled` - Indicates whether the Autonomous Database has Cross Region Data Guard enabled.
 Not applicable to Autonomous Databases using dedicated Exadata infrastructure or Exadata Cloud@Customer infrastructure.

 * `key_history_entry` - Key History Entry.